Bring on the shine, with Carnauba Body Wax

 If the wax you are using is of a high quality (like our wax), and the car is garaged most of the time, then you could get away with maybe two to three times per year.
 Some of our cars NEVER see the elements and are garaged out of direct sunlight in a cool, dry area - they only need to be waxed once a year max.
 On the other end of the spectrum, our work van, ute and regular race cars need waxing every other month.
 More frequently in the hotter and usually wetter summer months as the environment and heat does a good job at breaking it down.

 The trick is to be honest with yourself and assess how much you use your car.
 If it cops all of the elements, lives outside and is driven every day, then you will only keep it looking its absolute best if it's waxed every month.
 You could get away with every second month, but then it wouldn't be looking too sharp after a few years.
 Another plus for waxing the car regularly is that you don't have to cleanse every single time.
 I do the bonnet every time with both cleanser then wax, as it cops the most heat, bugs and grime on the car.
-But the rest of my cars gets by with a good wash and loving wax.
 If you let the wax deteriorate away you will need to re-cleanse.

-With the introduction of Fully Slick and After Glow, you can add even more protection to your paint every time you wash.
+With the addition of Fully Slick, you can add even more protection to your paint every time you wash.
 We recommend to Fully Slick after every 2-3 washes, or every wash if you're fanatical like us.
-After Glow being a dedicated drying aid, can be used every wash too, or every 3rd-4th wash, to maintain a good layer of protection over your wax.
+After Glow can also be used as a drying aid, to add some more shine and protection.

 Keeping it simple

-Every day cars parked in the sun: Fine Clay Bar or Fine Clay Towel and Paint Cleanse & Restore the car at least twice a year (daily driven cars get more embedded dirt than most).
-Then apply the wax a minimum of every 3 to 4 months Fully Slick or After Glow should be applied after waxing and every month after washing with Auto Body Gel, Nanolicious Wash or Wax Wash for the best protection, especially in the warmer summer months.
+Every day cars parked in the sun: Fine Clay Bar or Claying Rubber and Paint Cleanse & Restore the car at least twice a year (daily driven cars get more embedded dirt than most).
+Then apply the wax a minimum of every 3 to 4 months.
+Fully Slick should be applied after waxing and every month after washing with Auto Body Gel, Nanolicious Wash or Wax Wash for the best protection, especially in the warmer summer months.

-Occasional use cars that live in a garage: Fine Clay Bar or Fine Clay Towel and Paint Cleanse & Restore once a year, wax every 3 months, apply Fully Slick or After Glow every 2 months and after Waxing.
+Occasional use cars that live in a garage: Fine Clay Bar or Claying Rubber and Paint Cleanse & Restore once a year, wax every 3 months, apply Fully Slick every 2 months and after waxing.
 Remembering to show it more love in the warmer summer months.

-Garage and show specials: Fine Clay Bar or Fine Clay Towel, Paint Cleanse & Restore and then wax once a year, or Paint Cleanse & Restore and wax before each show or once a year to keep it looking show-car special.
+Garage and show specials: Fine Clay Bar or Claying Rubber, Paint Cleanse & Restore and then wax once a year, or Paint Cleanse & Restore and wax before each show or once a year to keep it looking show-car special.
 Use Boss Gloss or Fully Slick just before and at the car show.

 Be honest about the action your car sees and from the information above find the balance that matches!
 Simple huh?